laurarnichols/defectCrossSections/EnergyTabulator/README.md

 * First-order matrix element: eigenvalue difference between initial and final state
 * Total energy difference between the total energy of each state in the starting positions and individually-relaxed positions

 This setup assumes that the defect system has been relaxed with a carrier in each of the possible band states (half in each channel so as to not consider spin coupling to the defect levels).
-A calculation should also be done to get the total energy for each electronic state in the starting positions (*e.g.*, the ground-state positions).
-These energies are used to calculate the change in equilibrium energy that results in a change in the phonon occupations as the carrier approaches the defect.
+A calculation should also be done to get the total energy for the relaxed positions for each state with the ground state electronic configuration in order to isolate the change in equilibrium potential energy.
 Each of the calculations should be stored in subdirectories with the pattern `k<ik>_b<ib>`, where `ik` is the k-point index and `ib` is the band index.
 The k-point indices should match those of the system that the eigenvalues comes from.
+The ground state also needs to be relaxed to calculate the change in occupations on carrier approach/departure.

 For scattering, the eigenvalues should come from the perfect crystal system.
 The bands for the perfect crystal and defect systems will not necessarily line up.
-It is assumed that the band bounds and labels correspond to the defect system, while the eigenvalues are read and indexed with an optional integer shift `ibShift_eig`.
+There is often a linear shift between the bands so that the index of the band maxima do not match between the defect and perfect-crystal systems.
+The indices are based on the defect crystal, so use `ibShift_eig` to line up the band edges.
+Even after lining up the band edges, the states may not be in the same order in the different systems.
+The `TME` code has the functionality to pair up the bands to maximize the total overlap.
+If you run that first and want to reshuffle to match up the bands, use the `readOptimalPairs = .true.` option and include the `optimalPairsDir`.

 For capture, all band states are calculated and output because it is assumed that all of the bands are present in the calculations.
 However, each of the different k-point/band states requires an additional relaxation for scattering, so the code just skips the states where the required export files do not exist.
 Beyond that, the energies are only output for the states where there is a non-zero electronic eigenvalue difference (i.e., the matrix elements are nonzero) and a non-zero energy transfer (positive or negative).
+The threshold for each can be set using `dENegThresh` and `dEZeroThresh`, respectively.
 This behavior is chosen so that, instead of looping over all possible k-points and bands in the given range, subsequent programs can read in the energy table and only consider the states that are physically meaningful.

 The code also ouputs `dEPlot.isp` with the eigenvalue difference from the reference band (`refBand`) at the first k-point and the total energy relative to the state with the lowest total energy.
 The minimum energy and state where it occurs are also output in the header.